Support for learning centres

-SAHomeschoolers.Org receives regular enquiries from parents who want to know where they can send their child to receive home education.
-The law however stipulates that home education is when children receive their education at their own home.
+SAHomeschoolers.org receives regular enquiries from parents who want to know where they can send their child to receive home education.
+The law, however, stipulates that home education is when children receive their education in their own home.
 Parents cannot send their child somewhere else to receive home education.

-However homeschool, micro school, learning centre, unregistered private school, low fee school and cottage school are all different terms that are used to refer to a new fast growing phenomenon in the South African educational environment.
-These are (mostly) small independent or private schools that are operated by a small group of entrepreneurs, parents, ex teachers or volunteers.
-This phenomenon has been acknowledged in a research paper by the Centre for Development and Enterprise.
-This paper describes the phenomenon as the "hidden assets" of South Africa.
-This research was followed up by another report in 2012 with the title "Promoting School choice for the poor" and in 2013 with another report with the title "Affordable Private Schools in South Africa"
+However, the terms homeschool, micro-school, learning centre, unregistered private school, low-fee school and cottage school are all small independent or private schools that are operated by a small group of entrepreneurs, parents, ex-teachers or volunteers.
+This fast-growing phenomenon was acknowledged in a 2010 research paper by the Centre for Development and Enterprise, which described it as South Africa’s "hidden asset".
+This research was followed by a 2012 report with the title "Promoting school choice for the poor" and a 2013 report with the title "Affordable private schools in South Africa".

-These types of schools are growing very fast in countries such as India, Pakistan, Chile, Ghana en Colombia, but also occurs in a highly regulated country such as the Netherlands.
-In Nepal, a former actor started a network of bamboo schools to provide private education to poor children.
+These types of schools are growing quickly in countries such as India, Pakistan, Chile, Ghana and Colombia, but they also occur in a highly regulated countries such as the Netherlands.
+In Nepal, Uttam Sanjel, a former actor, started a network of bamboo schools to provide private education to poor children.

-A more recent development are boutique schools.
-These schools are fast replacing the more traditional private schools in that learning is blended, they are progressive and teachers are mentors.
-Boutique school generally are slightly bigger (can accomodate up to 50 students) than cottage schools / learning centres, but smaller than typical private schools.
+A more recent development is boutique schools.
+These schools are fast replacing the more traditional private schools.
+Learning is blended, the schools are progressive and the teachers are mentors.
+Boutique schools are generally bigger than cottage schools and learning centres as they can accommodate up to 50 students, but are still smaller than typical private schools.

-Although South African citizens have the constitutional right (Art 29-3) to operate independent or private schools, many of these independent or private schools are not registered with the provincial government.
-According to the report, the reason is that in order to register as an independent or private school, the school is expected to meet a large number of strict requirements set by officials who have no knowledge of independent or private education.
+Although South African citizens have the constitutional right (article 29(3)) to operate independent or private schools, many of these schools are not registered with the provincial government.
+According to the report this is because these schools are expected to meet a large number of strict requirements set by officials who have no knowledge of independent or private education.
 Sometimes it also takes years to register an independent or private school.

-Officials at the Department of Education are generally negative about small independent or private schools and view them as “fly by nights” which exploit parents by charging high fees and delivering low quality education.
+Officials at the Department of Education are generally negative about small independent or private schools and view them as “fly by nights” that exploit parents by charging high fees and delivering low quality education.
 Due to this, the provincial government actively attempts to close down unregistered independent or private schools.
-Unregistered independent or private schools are therefore constantly exposed to the risk of being closed by government.

 SUPPORT LEARNING CENTRES